Open Core Business Model

 In contrast, support and services-based COSS companies (Red Hat) only produce open source code but charge subscriptions for support, training, and implementation services.

-Open core has an advantage over closed-source software because it enhances trust and R&D velocity.
+Many people agree that open source software has become the cornerstone of all software.
+Open Core has an advantage over closed-source software because it enhances trust and R&D velocity.
 With open source software dominating more and more of the market, closed-source software companies will be at a disadvantage because more users will expect to be able to inspect, modify, and contribute to the software they use.
-Open core software will become the default because it’s more secure, modifiable, and benefits from faster R&D velocity.
+Open Core software will become the default because it’s more secure, modifiable, and benefits from faster R&D velocity.
 In the future, people won’t trust closed-source companies when there are open core alternatives

 1. The open source version is actively developed alongside any proprietary code